Euchie23/GeoTentacles/hotspot_predictions/README.md

 - **NGOs & practitioners:** explore habitat suitability, risk, and interannual variability

 ### Why It Matters
 Hotspots are inherently dynamic.
 Predicting where they are *more likely* to occur — and explicitly communicating uncertainty — provides a more realistic foundation for adaptive management than retrospective mapping alone.
+By focusing on the January–June period, the model aligns with seasonal aggregation dynamics and common survey and monitoring windows.

 ---

 ## 📘 Executive Summary

 ### What we did
 Developed a Random Forest classification model to estimate squid catch hotspot likelihood using spatially aggregated environmental and catch data derived from **hotspot_dynamics**.
-Predictions were generated as continuous probability surfaces and conservatively thresholded into binary hotspot classifications for decision-support use.
+Predictions were generated for independent test years (2016–2020), restricted to the January–June period to align with peak aggregation and data availability.

 ### Main outcomes
 - Predicted probability surfaces reveal coherent and ecologically plausible spatial patterns during years with strong aggregation signals (2016–2018)